Sandi: A System for Accountability: Construction of Sandi

-In general, senders and receivers can both control multiple different addresses, \textit{e.g.}, email addresses or various instant messaging handles.
+\begin{definition}[Communication channel] A communication channel is a pair $(\verificationKey_\senderMarker, \handle_\recipientMarker)$ consisting of a sender's signature verification key and a receiver's address. \end{definition} Generally, senders and receivers can control multiple different addresses, \textit{e.g.}, email addresses or various instant messaging handles.
 However, to maintain its unlinkability guarantee, the sender must never use a single signing key pair with multiple addresses.
 Otherwise, a receiver can identify that two tags with the same $\verificationKey_\senderMarker$ belong to the same sender, even if they come from two apparently unrelated sender addresses.

-If the sender wants, it can in principle change its signature key pair for each new endorsement tag; hence the signature key pair is inherently short-term.
-However, \accountabilityServer needs to impose a limit on the number of distinct keys the sender can use for concurrently valid endorsement tags.
+The sender can in principle change its signature key pair for each new endorsement tag; hence the signature key pair is inherently short-term.
 In more detail, when requesting a new tag from \accountabilityServer, the sender includes a hiding and binding (reusable) commitment (\autoref{appendix:crypto_prelim}) to the verification key it intends to use.
 It sends this commitment to \accountabilityServer as a part of the tag request, enabling \accountabilityServer to maintain a count (upper bound) of the number of keys concurrently in use by this sender.
-This limitation is important for our reporter privacy guarantee, as we explain in \autoref{subsec:def-of-report-privacy}.
+This limitation is important for our reporter privacy guarantee, as we explain in \autoref{sec:anonymous_reporting}.